 Introduction to Molecular Biology and Biochemistry Research (01:694:315)

 This course is open first to declared Molecular Biology and Biochemistry (694) majors.This course is also intended for second year students who plan to become Molecular Biology and Biochemistry majors and have completed the prerequisites courses.
-If there is space the course is open to non-MBB majors.
-Special Permission Numbers are required.
-Contact Prof. Vershon by E-mail for a special permission number.
-In your e-mail please include your name, RUID, class year, major and preferred section.
+The course is also open to non-MBB majors.

 Credits: 3 (Credit not given for both this course and 01:447:315, 694:215 or 694:214.)